 For the Authority, the fiscal and calendar year coincide.
-The budget process for the forthcoming fiscal year begins in June with the development of the Tax Budget.
-The Authority prepares a Tax Budget as a valuable tool for estimating budget year resources and performing appropriations planning.
+The budget process for the forthcoming fiscal year begins in June with the development of the Tax Budget for the following year.
+Although not necessary, the Authority prepares a Tax Budget as a valuable tool for estimating budget year resources and performing appropriations planning.

 Around the same time, a mid-year review of spending patterns and budget variances is conducted.
 The July review and the Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
-The development of this baseqbudget begins the annual budget process, which proceeds as follows:
+The development of this ±baseqbudget begins the annual budget process, which proceeds as follows: